 Scottish Network for Able Pupils (SNAP)

-Each year we have focused on a particular aspect or theme.
-In 2012-2013 there are three main objectives:
+Each year we focused on a particular aspect or theme.
+In 2012-2013 there were three main objectives:

 This is the first project in Scotland to focus across sectors on high ability.
-This work will form the basis of a report for the Scottish Government and the models and templates will be available to schools nationally and internationally through the website
+This work was intended to form the basis of a report for the Scottish Government and the models and templates will be available to schools nationally and internationally through the website

 - A range of Early Years Education and Care Centres, primary schools and secondary schools across West Dunbartonshire Education Authority.

 Dr Margaret Sutherland, School of Education, University of Glasgow

 Professor Niamh Stack, School of Psychology, University of Glasgow

 Funder and Funding Amount